 - Maintenance work is any work that improves a product’s architecture or cleans up technical debt.
 By default, Flow doesn’t auto-assign any ticket types into the Maintenance work category.

 For Work types, Flow auto-configures your ticket projects and assigns one of these categories to ticket types from your ticketing system.
+Custom ticket types that Flow does not recognize may not be assigned automatically.

 If the ticket type isn't recognized, it's placed in the Unassigned category.
 You know your ticket data is correctly configured for the Investment profile report if no ticket types fall into the Unassigned category.